Trustees are listed with their current (or most recent, in the case of Life Trustees) professional affiliations.

 |Dan M. Martin '61

-Senior Fellow Emeritus, Conservation International, Arlington, Virginia.
+Retired, Managing Director, Critical Ecosystem Partnership Fund and Senior Scholar, Woodrow Wilson International Center, Arlington, Virginia.
 Martin has served on numerous distinguished boards and commissions, including the Charles Valentine Riley Memorial Foundation, the National Commission on the Financing of Post-Secondary Education, the Illinois Board of Regents, the Illinois Board of Higher Education, and the Higher Education Colloquium.
-He has master's and doctorate degrees from Princeton University.
+He has a master's and doctorate degree from Princeton University.

 |Joe A. Masterson '65

 Chairman, The Masterson Company, Inc., Milwaukee, Wisconsin.
-Masterson has served as Chairman and Trustee for the Glenwood School for Boys, Advisory Council at the University of Wisconsin Milwaukee-School of Business, and Corporation Member for the Milwaukee School of Engineering.
-Knox's fitness center is equipped with a Joseph '65 and Nancy Masterson wrestling practice room.
+Masterson has served as chairman and trustee for the Glenwood School for Boys, a member of the advisory council at the University of Wisconsin-Milwaukee School of Business, and as a corporation member for the Milwaukee School of Engineering.
+The E. & L. Andrew Fitness Center is equipped with a Joseph '65 and Nancy Masterson Wrestling Practice Room.

 |Walter E. Sampson

-President and Owner, Retired, Sampson Implement Company, Galesburg, Illinois.
-He has served as an area-wide board member of St. Mary's Hospital.
-Sampson received a bachelor's degree in agronomy at the University of Illinois.
+Retired, President and Owner, Sampson Implement Company, Galesburg, Illinois.
+Sampson has served as an area-wide board member of St. Mary's Hospital.
+He received a bachelor's degree in agronomy at the University of Illinois.

 |Robert J. Sparks '56